CSA-OCP-GER/azure-developer-college/day3/challenges/challenge-1.md

 ![Cosmos DB Client](./img/CosmosAppView2.png)

 A little bit further down, you can see how to query against CosmosDB.
 (The query returns all the children of a family).
-You first create a query sepcification which in turn is handed over to the Cosmos client, that executes the query against the database.
+You first create a query specification which in turn is handed over to the Cosmos client, that executes the query against the database.

 ```javascript
     const querySpec = {